LuisM78/Lux_data_logger/README.md

 The txt file is created in the same directory where you have copied your processing sketch.

-There are two version, one with a fixed data name and another that makes a name according to the date.
+There are two data naming versions, one with a fixed data name and another that makes a name according to the date.

 ## **This is a work in progress.**

+When using hte codes, remember to match the Arduino code for 1 sensor with the Processing code for 1 sensor, else it wont work because the checksums will be different.
+Like wise, for the 2 sensors.

 ## Important